 - Complete your professional résumé and learn how to write a cover letter.
-Please refer to our Résumé & Cover Letters for Master's Students guide for samples.
+Please refer to the Duke Career Center's website for sample résumés and cover letters.

 The following checklist items apply to non-native English speakers only.

-- Arrive on campus in time for your EIS (English for International Students) exams on August 18 - 19.
-If you are an international student whose first language is not English, you will be required to take oral and written English placement exams administered by the EIS program upon matriculation.
+- Arrive on campus in time for International Orientation with The Graduate School, starting on Tuesday, August 15.
+If you are an international student whose first language is not English, you will be required to take oral and written English placement exams administered by the EIS program on Thursday, August 17 and Friday, August 18.
 Depending on your exam results, you are either exempted from or placed into one or more EIS courses.
 We have arranged early test dates for our non-native English speakers to ensure that you can place into the appropriate EIS class as soon as possible.
-If you wish to take advantage of this early opportunity and can commit to arriving at Duke by August 17, please complete this brief survey by May 27 to let us know.

 - Purchase a copy of the book “Well Said” (book and CD) by Linda Grant, IV Edition.
 You will use this in your English class, but it’s a good idea to start improving your English and interview skills as soon as possible.